Introduction

 raḥamîm (רַחֲמִים) — "compassion/mercy"

-While ḥesed emphasizes covenant faithfulness, raḥamîm (from the root reḥem, "womb") denotes the visceral, maternal compassion that God feels for his people.
-The combination of ḥesed and raḥamîm in texts like Psalm 103:4 and Hosea 2:19 presents a God whose covenant commitment is animated by deep emotional attachment—a love that is both obligatory and passionate.
+While ḥesed emphasizes covenant faithfulness, raḥamîm (from the root rḥm, related to reḥem, "womb") denotes the visceral, maternal compassion that God feels for his people.
+The term appears 47 times in the Old Testament, often in parallel with ḥesed.
+Psalm 103:4 praises God "who redeems your life from the pit, who crowns you with ḥesed and raḥamîm."
+Hosea 2:19 promises, "I will betroth you to me in ḥesed and in raḥamîm."
+The combination presents a God whose covenant commitment is animated by deep emotional attachment—a love that is both obligatory and passionate, both reliable and tender.

 Application Points